-In the midst of the COVID-19 outbreak, a common question is "how can I build my immune system?"
+In the midst of COVID-19, a common question is “how can I build my immune system?”
 The type of nutrition you choose determines the fuel that will keep your immunity strong.
 Here are some immune-boosting foods from Mai Trinh to give your body the nutrients it needs.

 Did you know certain foods can increase your immunity power against viruses to help prevent getting sick?
 Learn how to help your body become a virus-fighting machine by giving it the nutrition it needs.